-There’s also a very active Parent Faculty Organisation (PFO), which raises funds for the school, offers 1-1 mentoring for new families, and arranges events including the Pumpkin Festival, Chinese New Year festivities and the World Fair.
+There’s also a very active Parent Faculty Organisation (PFO), which raises funds for the school, offers one-to-one mentoring for new families, and arranges events including the Pumpkin Festival, Chinese New Year festivities, and the World Fair.

-An education at HSIK is focused on preparing students for further education in US, and more than 80% of HSIK’s graduates continue their studies at a college or university in the US.
+An education at HKIS is focused on preparing students for further education in US, and more than 80% of HKIS’s graduates continue their studies at a college or university in the US.
 In the class of 2017, 36% of students had a GPA of 3.67 to 4.1.
-And the 2016 AP results show that 95% of exams were graded 3, 4 or 5, and 93% of exams were graded 3+.
+And the 2016 AP results show that 95% of exams were graded 3, 4, or 5, and 93% of exams were graded 3+.

 HKIS operates a mandatory bus policy to help ease the heavy traffic at its Repulse Bay and Tai Tam campuses.
 While this policy has received a mixed reaction from parents, it is certainly not unique to HKIS; other international schools that require students to take the bus include the Pok Fu Lam campus of German Swiss International School.